 As a collegiate cross country and track & field athlete, I found my passion for the body, which helped me pursue and receive my Master of Physical Therapy from the University of North Dakota in 2002.
 Through my own injuries and continued competition in road races of 5K to marathon distance, I have a special passion for helping athletes.
 From recreational level to elite athletes, I enjoy helping them reach their maximum rehab goals, including properly fitting them on bicycles and analyzing their gaits.
-I have had the honor to work with several professional skiers and runners and am on consultative status for the Nike Oregon Project working with female athletes to ensure their lumbopelvic region is in optimum function.
 Each year, I help out the Westview and Sunset High Schools by providing free injury screens to their athletes.

 In the realm of orthopedics, I am a Board Certified Orthopedic Clinical Specialist through the American Physical Therapy Association.
 While less than 2 percent of physical therapists obtain these credentials, I believe it is important to test our knowledge and improve our skills as providers.
 I have also obtained my advanced certification in manual therapy through the North American Institute of Orthopaedic Manual Therapy and am a Certified Strength and Conditioning Specialist (CSCS).
 I have been an active member of the American Physical Therapy Association (APTA) since 2002 and believe in the continued support of our important profession.
 I am trained and certified in the Augmented Soft-Tissue Mobilization System and have specialized training and education in bike fitting and gait analysis for runners.
 I have had the opportunity to receive advanced training in the neuroscience of pain as well as learn the newest research on how our body interprets pain.